kinnala/scikit-fem/paper/paper.md

 $H(\mathrm{curl})$-, and $H^2$-conforming problems as well as various nonconforming schemes.

-We support weak forms that depend on the values and the derivatives of the trial and the test functions, high-order derivatives, local mesh parameter, nonuniform material fields, and existing finite element solutions.
-Iterations related to, e.g., nonlinear problems (Newton's method and the variants, parameter continuation) or adaptive mesh refinement (evaluation of functionals, the marking strategy) should be implemented by the user although we aim to provide all the necessary tools and examples on using them, e.g., interpolation routines and mesh refinement.
-The same applies to boundary conditions: the linear system
-$(A, b)$ is provided as such and eliminating or penalizing the correct degrees-of-freedom, implementing nonhomogeneous or periodic boundary conditions should be done after assembly either by the various helper routines of `scikit-fem` or by other means.
+`scikit-fem` accepts weak forms that depend on the values and the derivatives of the trial and the test functions, their high-order derivatives, the local mesh parameter, nonuniform material or coefficient fields defined at the quadrature points, or any existing finite element solutions.
+Iterations related to, e.g., nonlinear problems (Newton's method and the variants, parameter continuation) or adaptive mesh refinement (evaluation of functionals and the marking strategy) should be implemented by the user although we provide basic tools such as interpolation routines and conforming mesh refinement, and examples on using them.
+The same applies to boundary conditions: the linear system $(A, b)$ is provided as such and eliminating or penalizing the correct degrees-of-freedom, implementing nonhomogeneous or periodic boundary conditions should be done separately either by using the various helper routines of `scikit-fem` or by other means.  `scikit-fem` has no explicit support for distributed computing although it could be a building block in parallel computations such as parameter sweeps or domain decomposition techniques.

 # Examples and enabled work